 \section{Conclusion}

-In this paper, we presented a theoretical framework for calculating the decay properties of the third transmon level for strong coupling of the transmon with the continuum of modes in an open waveguide.
-We showed that the coupling between the second transmon level and the ground state of a transmon significantly influences the decay of the third transmon level.
-We showed that for two-level decay the strong coupling leads to the formation within a continuum of the quasi stable long lived states which give rise to a weak damping Rabi oscillations of the probability amplitude.
-However, the interaction between second level and ground state completely destroy this coherence.
+In this paper, we present a theoretical framework for calculating the decay properties of the third transmon level coupled to a broadband one-dimensional continuum of cavity modes.
+We compare in detail the decay of the transmon with that of a generic two-level system.
+We identify two distinct dynamical regimes, differentiated by the ratio of the qubit's coupling strength to the continuum bandwidth.
+When this ratio is much less than one, the system exhibits a Markovian regime where the resonance width is practically independent of energy within the continuum band.
+As the ratio increases, the system transitions to a non-Markovian regime where the resonance width becomes strongly energy-dependent.
+We show that the coupling between the second transmon level and the transmon ground state significantly influences the decay of the third level.
+In the two-level decay scenario, strong coupling leads to the formation of quasi-stable, long-lived states within the continuum, which give rise to weakly damped Rabi oscillations of the probability amplitude.
+However, the interaction between the second level and the ground state completely destroys this coherence.
+The destruction of coherence can be attributed to the indistinguishability between two emitted photons: one from the $f\rightarrow e$ transition and the other from the $e\rightarrow g$ transition.
+This indistinguishability leads to destructive interference between the two emission paths.

-We firmly believe that the results obtained in this work can be extended and used in the research of artificial atoms in an open quantum systems.
+Although our focus here is specifically on a transmon implementation, the derivation we present can be applied to any generic ladder-type system.
+We argue that the results of this work can be extended and are applicable to research on artificial atoms in open quantum systems.